Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

-We now argue that $\omega_{\a_2,\a_1}$ may be taken to be in the submodule $(\scU_{w},\scU_{w'})$.
+We now argue that $\omega_{\a_2,\a_1}$ may be taken to be in the submodule $(U_1,U_2)$.
 The proof is essentially the same as Lemma~\ref{lem:higher-length-chains-in-submodule-A-lambda}.
-The image $\pi(\omega_{\a_2,\a_1})$ is a cycle, and by possibly adding a top degree generator of $\HF^-(\as_2,\as_1)$, we may assume that $[\pi(\omega_{\a_2,\a_1})]=0$.
+The image $\Pi(\omega_{\a_2,\a_1})$ is a cycle, and by possibly adding a top degree generator of $\ve{\HF}^-(\as_2,\as_1)$, we may assume that $[\Pi(\omega_{\a_2,\a_1})]=0$.
 From here, the argument of Lemma~\ref{lem:higher-length-chains-in-submodule-A-lambda} may be applied verbatim.

-From here, we continue filling the higher length chains of $\cL_{\a}^{\lambda\cdot \lambda}$.
+From here, we continue filling the higher length chains of $h_{\lambda,\lambda}$.
 The argument for the higher length chains is essentially identical to the argument for the length 3 chains, so we leave it to the reader.
+This verifies Equation~\eqref{eq:FlFl=U}.
+The main claim follows from this and the associativity relations for morphisms of twisted complexes of attaching curves. \end{proof}